Who Wants to Be a Millionaire? (British game show): Game rules

+Contestants musts be British citizens or legal residents.

 Lifelines

-During a contestant's game, they may make use of lifelines to assist them on a question.
-Each lifeline can only be used once.
-Throughout the course of the show's history, these lifelines involve the following:
+Contestants may make use of lifelines during the game to assist them with a question.
+Each lifeline can only be used once, although they can be used in any order and a contestant can use more than one on a single question if they so wish.
+Throughout the course of the show's history, these lifelines have involved the following: